Check out these 6 easy to diy Christmas wreaths that you can make for your front door or for displaying anywhere in your home.

 Nothing is glued or wired in place.
 Everything is lightweight, so it’s all just tucked into the branches.

-In my family room this year, I added red berry picks, some red and white striped ribbon and another cute cardboard Christmas house to a wreath hanging on a French door.
-The tour of this room will be coming soon, but you can take a close look at THE RED AND WHITE FLOCKED CHRISTMAS TREE IN THIS ROOM here.
+In my family room one year, I added red berry picks, some red and white striped ribbon and another cute cardboard Christmas house to a wreath hanging on a French door.
+Take the tour of this entire room HERE and take a close-up look at the red and white flocked Christmas tree in the room HERE.

 Now it’s time for you to get busy!
 Pull out those wreaths and supplies and let your creativity and imagination go to town!